Main illustration: John Mata

 - Google Hangouts.
 Meetings, team standups, and 1:1 reviews work well over a video call, and give you that all important face time.

-- Screenhero.
+- Screenhero (now part of Slack).
 Working on a project together or debugging code?
 Screen sharing lets you feel as though you’re both sitting in front of the same computer.

 Whatever tools you use, just make sure it’s best suited to the type of communication.
 Just imagine having every casual chat in a Google Hangout, or trying to debug code via Slack.